Caryley/Laravel-Inventory/readme.md

 ## Usage

-Add the `HasInventory` to the Model, the trait will enable inventory tracking.
+Add the `HasInventory` trait to the model.

 ```php
 ...